NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 Approach to Solve Questions of Semiconductor Electronics: Materials, Devices and Simple Circuits

-To answer the questions on Semiconductor Electronics, it is essential to have a good understanding of such concepts as p-n junctions, diodes, transistor and logic gates.
+To answer the questions on Semiconductor Electronics, it is essential to have a good understanding of such concepts as p-n junctions, diodes, transistors and logic gates.
 Using a well-defined step-by-step approach, students will be able to work both theoretically and numerically with a sense of confidence.
-This approach is useful in achieving good scores in board exams and also JEE/NEET where precision and usage of concepts is important.
+This approach is useful in achieving good scores in board exams and also JEE/NEET, where precision and usage of concepts are important.

 • Master the basic fundamentals of semiconductors.